 Gen and Chuck they were not the only brothers who changed my life; many live volcanoes of Black intellectual, proletarian machismo were exploding at the Cortland office.
 Ken Cockrel and his machine gun oratory; Marxist intellectual John Watson; Mike Hamlin, who called me a prodigy and worried about me among the brothers.
 There were dynamic and brilliant women, too – fighting male supremacy in the plant, in the community – and in the League.
 They all took me in hand, and though they didn’t make me go to school, they encouraged my ceaseless reading, writing and study.

 Their position that workers were divided by race to benefit the companies – greatly influenced my own life, years later, when I became a local union president.
-Even today, this informs my views on the toxic, manipulative use of race – to keep us apart in face of the powerful.
+Even today, as writer on life in Detroit, this informs my views on the toxic, manipulative use of race – to keep us apart in face of the powerful.

 Though the organization was to last only a couple of years, for me, and for many others, the League of Revolutionary Black Workers, who crossed boundaries and borders at will – and allowed me to cross them, too – was a league of Detroit superheroes – and they saved my life.